dstreamsai/AutoML/README.md

 # ALEX AutoML
-Automated Learning Engine X (ALEX) by Datastreams AI facilitates automate machine learning for tabular data (classification and regression)
+Automated Learning Engine X (ALEX) by Datastreams AI facilitates automated machine learning for tabular data (classification and regression)

 ## How to install AutoML Engine from Docker images
 ## Install Docker environment

 Install an appropriate version of the Docker Engine for your OS.
-For Linux Install the docker-compose script using pip.
+For Linux install the docker-compose script using pip:

 	pip install docker-compose